Guten Tag: Music video

 The music video does not directly reflect the content of the song but shows the band's way to the first album in an ironic way.
 The whole clip is shown as a comic strip and at the beginning it presents Wir sind Helden as a teen band (their ages are indicated as 16, 18, 14) during their rehearsals.
 Judith announces that she has just written a song, which is “Guten Tag” and the other band members love it.
 While the band plays the music, a stereotyped record producer enters the room saying “That is fresh!” while he thinks “Criticism of consumption + sex = €”.
 He offers them a record contract but they first turn it down (Mark Tavassol says “The music industry sucks”).
 Later, they accept it after all getting blinded by their expectations of the show business.
 The music video can be seen as an answer to the critics who stated that criticism of commodification is never authentic when commercially released.

 Commercial success

 The single entered the German single charts where it peaked at number 53.
 It stayed in the top 100 for eight weeks.
 However, based on the high album sales, “Guten Tag” received heavy airplay in Germany.
 Based on chart positions, it is the third most successful single of the band's debut album (following “Denkmal” and “Aurélie”).
 The single did not chart in any other country.

 It also appeared in the soundtrack of the game FIFA 04.
 A French version, named "Guten Tag (La Réclamation)" was recorded for the compilation album Wir sind Helden released in France in 2006.
 A music video of this version was also released.

-Cover versions

-Pop punk band, +44, covered their song in English for an iTunes Foreign Exchange EP.

-Metal band Hämatom covered the song in their 2014 album "X".